donejs/donejs/tutorials/srchr.md

 Every JavaScript application implements different widgets to show and manipulate data.
 In JavaScriptMVC every one of these widgets is built as a standalone part that can be reused and tested.
 These widgets communicate between themselves by triggering events which allows us to build as loosely coupled application as possible.

-Searchr is broken into logically separated components:
+Srchr is broken into logically separated components:

 * Disabler - Listens for search messages and disables tab buttons.
 * History - A cookie saved list of items.